 Your Marine Parks permit will look like the one below.
 Please take the time to read it.
 Start with the definitions so you understand the specific management terms used in your permit.
 There are a number of management 'buzz words' that you may need to understand.
 Then make sure you check the key aspects of the permit especially where you can go, what you can do and any conditions that apply.

 The person(s) or company named on the permit (the permittee) is responsible for all operations under that permit.
 Because permits are granted with protection of the environment in mind, failure to adhere to your permit may result in severe penalties.

 Move your mouse over the yellow regions to learn more about the Marine Parks Permit Form.

 One of your permit conditions is that you comply with a Deed of Agreement attached to the permit.
 You will be required to sign this Deed and return it to the GBRMPA.

 Endorsements and authorisations

 Some Marine Parks permits allow you to conduct a tourism activity that has been capped or limited and therefore not generally available.
 This is often shown as an endorsement on your permit.
 With some older Marine Parks permits it was advised in a formal letter of authorisation.

 What if I misplace my permit?

 If your permit is misplaced or damaged and you want a new copy, you can request this from the GBRMPA.
-The Permit Administrative Fee is $51.00 (valid to 1 January 2013).
+The Permit Administrative Fee cost is available from the Permit application assessment fees page.
 To speed the process you can fax your request along with a completed Permit Administrative Fee payment form (see Download form below) to the GBRMPA.